-Bus passes for temporary changes or alternate pick-up or drop-off locations must be obtained from the school office ONLY.
-Students must present a note from their parent/guardian indicating the student will be riding the bus to an alternate location.
-The school office will not accept phone calls to the school or a written note to a bus driver.
+Bus passes for temporary changes or alternate pick-up or drop-off locations must be obtained from the school office only.
+Students must present a note from their parent/guardian to the school office to indicate the change.
+The school office cannot accept changes by telephone and written notes to a bus driver will not be accepted.